matrix-org/synapse/docs/development/contributing_guide.md

 ### Running tests under PostgreSQL

 Invoking `trial` as above will use an in-memory SQLite database.
 This is great for quick development and testing.
-However, we only support using a PostgreSQL database in production (and indeed, we have some code paths specific to each database).
+However, we recommend using a PostgreSQL database in production (and indeed, we have some code paths specific to each database).
 This means that we need to run our unit tests against PostgreSQL too.
 Our CI does this automatically for pull requests and release candidates, but it's sometimes